Swayam595/Clustering_Wiki_Articles_Through_Topic_Modeling/Readme.md

 > - Both the scripts will save a trained lda model for future implementation in the directory.

 > **IMPORTANT:** Make sure you are following same directory structure as our repo.
+> - You may clone our repo to get the directory structure, but make sure the files are placed in appropriate directories as mentioned.
 #### Preprocessing script instructions
 - Download the enwiki-articles XML file from the link above and store it in **`data/`** directory.
 - Command for subset of sql file to consider for graphs.